SayakaPM/ScrimAZ/README.md

 # ScrimAZ
 [![](https://poggit.pmmp.io/shield.state/ScrimAS)](https://poggit.pmmp.io/p/ScrimAS)

-ScrimAZ purpose is to alert the staff about hackers.
+ScrimAZ is a anticheat made to find hackers
+© 2022 Jaiden
+if you use the code from plugin please credit and don't claim to owner You can't fork my project and release to PocketMine

 # Functionality